JulianDM1995/WiFi_Widget/README.md

 # WiFi_Widget
 WiFi Widget for a frontend interface.
-Intended to use for ESP32 and ESP8266 microcontrollers.
-Takes as parameter an array with all availables networks, its power and if is secured.
+Intended to use for ESP32, ESP8266, or any wifi microcontroller.
+Takes as parameter an array with all availables networks names, its power in dB and if is secured by password.
+Also implements function for connect to network and refresh networks.